Membership

 • List only core committees in Bylaws to allow the Board flexibility to make changes as necessary.

-We are not eliminating these committees, but removing specific committees from the bylaws allows the Board to change and establish committees and makes us nimbler and better able to respond to change.
+We are not eliminating these committees from practice; they will continue to exist and support NAMSS work.
+Removing specific committees from the bylaws allows the Board to change and establish committees and makes us nimbler and better able to respond to change.
 The committees remaining in the bylaws language are core to our business processes.

 • Language added to reference conflict of interest policy, which is regularly reviewed and updated

-This change is for clarity's sake and does not involve a change in our processes.
+This change is for clarity's sake and does not involve changing our processes.

 Login